 A review of basic concepts and their applications in the field of psychology.
 (A passing grade in this course is a C).
 The course is open to senior psychology majors in their last semester.
-It may be taken earlier with permission of the Department Chair.
+It may be taken earlier with permission of Instructor.

-PSY 469-Psychology Seminar I (2)
+PSY 470-Psychology Seminar (3)